 - My mom’s recipe box is stored here, where her handwritten recipes serve as inspiration for many of the recipes I feature on the blog

-- I have several pieces of my vintage hobnail milkglass collection displayed in the office, serving double duty as organizational pieces
+- I have several pieces of my vintage hobnail milk glass collection displayed in the office, serving double duty as organizational pieces

 These magazine organizers from Target work perfectly to stylishly store all my cooking/home decor magazines.
-I looked everywhere for the perfect magazine organizer before finding these well-prices ones that I ordered online from Target.
+I looked everywhere for the perfect magazine organizer before finding these well-priced ones that I ordered online from Target.

 When they arrived, I was so impressed!
-They cost less than $10 each, are sturdy, covered in the perfect neutral gray fabric, and have these adorable cup pulls on both sides, so you can face them whichever direction you prefer!
+They cost less than $10 each, are sturdy, covered in the perfect neutral gray fabric, and have these adorable cup pulls on both sides, so you can face them in whichever direction you prefer!
 I saw many others for much more money than these, without double-sided handles, or with no handles at all, so these are a deal.

-- These vintage glass jars from my mom’s house hold crafting supplies
+- These vintage glass jars from my mom’s household crafting supplies

 The Antique Chest

 You can see the story of my antique hope chest, and how I gave it a makeover HERE.
 This spot in my office is the perfect place for it.
-It holds more of my crafting supplies, and showcases the vintage-inspired art I made from our home blueprints.
+It holds more of my crafting supplies and showcases the vintage-inspired art I made from our home blueprints.

 Also, more hobnail! 💕